 With white faces like town children.

-The use of imagery in his work goes beyond plain metaphor and simile.
-His word choice suggests, evokes, and creates associations, going further than plain metaphor by bringing our perception and intuition into the operation of creating the image.
-The simile of the “ruddy moon” “Like a red-faced farmer” is quaint on the surface, but following the chain of connection, we find that ruddy carries rather wholesome connotations, that a red-faced moon is also called a harvest moon, and that a farmer is responsible for the harvest.
-We, therefore, find a chain of association that not only offers a profundity far greater than the original simile but which also holds the image in tension to produce a visual effect and likeness with the quality of haiku.
+The use of imagery in his work goes beyond metaphor and simile.
+His word choice suggests, evokes, and creates associations, going further than metaphor by bringing our senses and intuition into the operation of creating the image.
+The simile of the “ruddy moon” “Like a red-faced farmer” is quaint on the surface, but following the chain of connection, we find that ruddy carries somewhat wholesome connotations, that a red-faced moon is also called a harvest moon, and that a farmer is responsible for the harvest.
+We, therefore, find a chain of association that not only offers a profundity far more significant than the original simile but which also holds the image in tension to produce a visual effect and likeness with the quality of haiku.

 The thought of Hulme is fascinating for the way he makes grandiose claims while remaining coldly logical and committed to both scientific and religious thought.
 After a long history of romantic sentiment overwhelming a classical spirit in the arts and philosophy, Hulme strangely manages to stand out as an innovator while endorsing Conservative politics, a religious mindset, a classicist view on art, and a fixed view on humanity.

 Finally, regardless of the actual conclusions he draws, Hulme makes clear that we can step outside, so to speak, to think of our thought from the exterior.
-He shows this by demonstrating how having even the most basic beliefs about the world, makes us naturally predisposed to certain possibilities in our thought, and that these might even go some way in explaining what we find beautiful.
+He shows this by demonstrating how having even the most fundamental beliefs about the world, makes us naturally predisposed to certain possibilities in our thought, and that these go some way in explaining what we find beautiful.